 Get the knowledge you need to understand your credit union’s financial condition and satisfy NCUA Regulation 701.4 (b)(3).
 You will learn about the credit union’s financial statements, along with the basics knowledge of key ratios, profit and capital, trend analysis, risk management, and asset/liability management.

 Bank Secrecy Act (BSA) Compliance Training for Volunteers

 Examiners are looking for this training…volunteers need to be familiar with BSA requirements.
 Attendees will walk through an overview and historical background of BSA and learn the specifics every board must actively keep up with, such as BSA policy, risk assessment, ongoing training, and Suspicious Activity Report filings.

 ECUC is registered with the National Association of State Boards of Accountancy (NASBA) as a sponsor of continuing professional education on the National Registry of CPE Sponsors.
 State boards of accountancy have the final authority on the acceptance of individual courses for CPE credit.
 Complaints regarding registered sponsors may be submitted to the National Registry of CPE Sponsors through its website: www.learningmarket.org

-You can earn 10 group-live CPE credit hours for the 44th Annual ECUC Conference in San Diego.
+ECUC offers 13 CPE credits in Business Management and Organization for the 46th Annual ECUC Conference in New Orleans.
 No advance preparation is required.
 For more information regarding administrative policies, such as complaint and refund, please contact ECUC at (855) 888-5851 or email@example.com.
 For those interested in applying for CPE for this conference please register at the time of conference registration.
 For more information visit www.ecuc.org or email at firstname.lastname@example.org.